How Much Does It Cost to Build a Pickleball Court in 2026?

 • Applying a base layer

-Land clearing can cost roughly $1.50 to $2 per square foot.
-Adding a base layer of gravel or concrete might be between $3.50 and $7 per square foot.
+Land clearing costs about $1.50 to $2 per square foot.
+Base layer of gravel or concrete is $3.50 to $7 per square foot.

 Building Materials

-Materials include concrete, asphalt, and paint.
-Below is a table of potential costs:
+Materials include concrete, asphalt, paint.
+See potential costs:

 Material Cost